alexjames/architecturediaries/security/core/authentication.md

 4. The client takes the username and password and Base64 encodes it.
 It then makes the same request with the `Authorization` header and the encoded credentials.

+5. The server checks its database to verify the username and password match.
+It sends back a `200` response if they match.
+Otherwise it repeats the `401`.

 Base64 encoding is not a form of encryption and hence Basic Auth should only be used over a secure channel such as HTTPS/TLS.

 ### #2 API Key Auth

 Authorization is done using of a API Key known only to the client and server.
 The client performs a one-time registration with the server and receives a unique API key.

 The key is attached to every request made to the server.
+The server will check its database to determine which client the key belongs to.

 The key can be used in the request in the following ways -